stonier/cost_map/README.md

 ## Costmap2DROS Conversions

 The ROS Navistack uses `costmap_2d::Costmap2DROS` objects and it is sometimes necessary to make conversions from these to provide new style cost maps to other libraries.
-Full conversions are possible but of special interest is to extract a costmap subwindow around the pose of the robot itself.
+Methods are available for both full map conversion as well as subwindows centred on the pose of the robot itself.

 ### Costmap2DROS vs CostMap